|

 During my consulting engagements, I customize from working generic examples refined over several engagements.

-To get serious with managing software, I recommend that one treat data from Quality Center like they do with other corporate metrics, and get it integrated with the corporate dashboard (BI system).
+To get serious with managing software, ALM/QC data should be treated like other corporate metrics, and get integrated with the corporate dashboard (BI system).

-Here is a flowchart of how Quality Center interacts with external data.
+Here is a flowchart of how data goes in and out of Quality Center.

 Integrations needs to be considered with: